fotor-2025042422352

 fotor-2024122913457.jpeg

-On March 27, 2022 the race starts at 8:00 p.m. local time, and lasts for 50 laps.
-Yuki Tsunoda's car suffers a power unit issue on the way to the grid, preventing him from starting the race.
-Pérez initially leads from pole position ahead of Leclerc, Verstappen, and Sainz for 14 laps.
-On lap 15, Nicholas Latifi retires after hitting the wall, which brings out the safety car and occurs just after Pérez makes a pit stop; Leclerc and Verstappen are able to make their pit stops under safety car conditions, allowing them to rejoin in front of Pérez, who illegally passes Sainz, who has also pitted and comes out ahead of him, and has to give back position when the race resumes.
-During much of the race, the midfield is close; there is a hard-fought battle between Alpine's Fernando Alonso and Esteban Ocon for quite a few laps where they swap positions multiple times.
-The battle ends after Ocon is given orders to hold position.
-On laps 35 and 36, Alonso, Daniel Ricciardo, and Valtteri Bottas all retire within moments of each other due to unrelated mechanical issues.
-Leclerc cannot keep Verstappen out of DRS after his tyres cool down when a virtual safety car is called out on lap 37.
-As the race direction declares the pit lane closed until the race resumes, Lewis Hamilton is precluded from a time-advantage pit stop, dropping him from 6th to 12th.
-On laps 42–43, Leclerc and Verstappen start a DRS battle, in which at turn 27 neither driver wants to take the lead and be vulnerable to a DRS attack in the straight to turn 1.
-Verstappen takes a full lap lead by lap 46.
-On lap 47, there is a collision between Alexander Albon and Lance Stroll, ending Albon's race.
-Yellow flags on turn 1 after the Albon–Stroll incident preclude Leclerc for a DRS offensive on lap 48, and Verstappen wins the race, with Sainz completing the podium.
-After the race, Kevin Magnussen, Sainz, and Pérez are investigated for failure to slow down after yellow flags; however, no penalties are handed out.
-It is Verstappen's first win of the season and 21st overall.
-It is also Hamilton's 180th race start with Mercedes, surpassing Michael Schumacher's record for most started races with a single team.
-From the Australian Grand Prix onwards, the FIA clamps down on the kinds of tactics Verstappen employs during the safety car restart, where he aggressively accelerates, brakes, and draws alongside Leclerc, trying to seek a tactical advantage, following similar incidents at the 2021 Abu Dhabi and 2022 Bahrain Grands Prix, with drivers expected to drive in a consistent manner during race restarts.
-Max Verstappen loved the battle with Leclerc, but was somewhat disappointed to have seen his team-mate fall out of the lead:
+On March 27, 2022, the race begins at 8:00 p.m. local time and lasts for 50 laps.
+Yuki Tsunoda’s car suffers a power unit issue en route to the grid, preventing him from participating in the race.
+Sergio Pérez leads from pole position ahead of Charles Leclerc, Max Verstappen, and Carlos Sainz for the first 14 laps.
+On lap 15, Nicholas Latifi retires after hitting the wall, prompting a safety car intervention just after Pérez’s pit stop.
+During the safety car period, Leclerc and Verstappen make their pit stops, allowing them to rejoin ahead of Pérez.
+However, Pérez illegally passes Sainz, who has also pitted and rejoined ahead of him, forcing Pérez to relinquish the position once the race resumes.
+Much of the race features close battles in the midfield, including an intense contest between Alpine teammates Fernando Alonso and Esteban Ocon, who swap positions multiple times before team orders require Ocon to hold position.
+On laps 35 and 36, Alonso, Daniel Ricciardo, and Valtteri Bottas all retire due to unrelated mechanical issues within moments of each other.
+Leclerc is unable to keep Verstappen behind once his tires cools down during a virtual safety car period on lap 37.
+With the pit lane closed until the race resumes, Lewis Hamilton is unable to pit for a time-advantage stop, dropping from sixth to twelfth place.
+Between laps 42 and 43, Leclerc and Verstappen engage in a tense DRS battle, particularly at turn 27, where neither driver want to lead and become vulnerable to attack on the following straight.
+Verstappen takes the lead on lap 46.
+On lap 47, a collision between Alexander Albon and Lance Stroll ends Albon’s race.
+Yellow flags at turn 1 following the incident prevents Leclerc from launching a DRS attack on lap 48.
+Verstappen goes on to win the race, with Sainz completing the podium.
+Post-race investigations into Kevin Magnussen, Sainz, and Pérez for failing to slow down after yellow flags result in no penalties.
+This victory marks Verstappen’s first win of the season and the 21st of his career.
+It is also Lewis Hamilton’s 180th race start with Mercedes, surpassing Michael Schumacher’s record for the most races started with a single team.
+From the Australian Grand Prix onwards, the FIA imposes stricter regulations on restart tactics, targeting Verstappen’s aggressive manoeuvres during safety car restarts - where he would accelerate, brake, and position alongside Leclerc to gain a tactical advantage - following similar incidents in the 2021 Abu Dhabi and 2022 Bahrain Grands Prix.
+Drivers are now expected to maintain consistent driving behaviour during restarts.
+Max Verstappen enjoyed the battle with Leclerc but is somewhat disappointed to see his teammate lose the lead:

 "I think sometimes when you don’t have the right luck you cannot win the race, especially on crazy tracks like this, it knocks you down.
 I think I dominated the first stint and I was comfortably in the lead and had the race under control but unfortunately that wasn’t enough.
 At first, it was a virtual safety car so I was going to lose a position and then under the safety car I lost out to Carlos too.
 It was the worst timing straight after my pit stop and made regaining P1 impossible after that.
 It was a bit of a shame I couldn’t get Carlos at the end to be on the podium but I didn’t get the chance.
 There are definitely a lot of positives to take from this weekend, yesterday putting it on pole and today having the race pace.
 So, we will keep pushing and working hard because today I really deserved the win but bad timing stopped that.
 I am really pleased for Max and the Team that we got a good result today, it could have been a one, two but unfortunately, we didn’t get it".